lospringliu/gitrtc/README.md

   - The tool is good for changeset history collection and stream branching determine
   - The tool is good for the actual migration
   - The tool is good for the validation
+  - The tool tags rtc baselines it collected

 ## What does it do?
   - it collect changeset history for all of the streams of a component